trench-ed/trench-ed.github.io/scientist_profiles.md

 <h3>The stories of the people behind the science</h3>

 <p>Scientists come from all different backgrounds, experiences, cultures, and communities.
-In fact, teams thrive with diverse perspectives [<a hred="https://hbr.org/2016/11/why-diverse-teams-are-smarter">cit</a>].
+In fact, teams <a href="https://hbr.org/2016/11/why-diverse-teams-are-smarter">thrive</a> with diverse perspectives.
 Below are profiles of the team of scientists behind TrEnCh-Ed.</p>
 <p></p>
 <p><strong>Lauren Buckley</strong>
 <img align="right" width="40%" src="/assets/images/Buckley.png">